-The end result is a more inviting experience for all callers – not just those who speak English.
-Whether you are a business, healthcare facility, school, or government agency, DirectResponse allows you to engage more fully with the community you serve and by making your organization available by phone to your entire potential audience.
+The result is a more inviting experience for all callers.
+Whether you are a business, healthcare facility, school, or government agency, DirectResponse allows you to engage more fully with the community you serve by making your organization available by phone to your entire potential audience.

 How Multilingual Phone Trees Work

 Any organization can easily embed a call flow so that an interpreter is by the caller’s side the entire time.
 Here’s how it works: